Related Policies and Additional References:

 This policy pertains to the capitalization, depreciation and disposal of the University’s fixed assets.
 It also describes the responsibilities that Budget Directors have regarding the fixed assets assigned to their Department.
-Fixed assets are comprised of buildings, improvements, furniture and equipment that are acquired, built or donated, and have a value of $5,000 or greater.
+Fixed assets are comprised of all buildings, improvements, and renovations that exceed $25,000; furniture and equipment that have a value of $5,000 or greater; and fiscal year purchases of library books with an aggregate value of $5,000 or greater.

-Most fixed assets are obtained through the purchasing process, and should follow the guidelines set forth in the Procurement of Goods and Services.
-A purchase order must be obtained, and once approved, is submitted to the vendor.
-After the product has arrived, and the invoice has been paid, the department will be contacted to obtain necessary information about the asset, including location and serial number.
-An asset tag will then be placed on the item, and will be added to the University’s asset records in Banner.
+Most fixed assets are obtained through the purchasing process and must follow the Procurement of Goods and Services Policy.
+A purchase order must be obtained, approved, and then submitted to the vendor.
+After the purchase arrives and the invoice is paid, the department will be contacted to provide necessary information about the asset, including location and serial number.
+An asset tag will be affixed, and the item will be added to the University’s asset records in Banner.

-If an asset is donated, a Fixed Asset Status Change Form should be completed.
-An action code of “A” should be entered, along with a description and location, and the department that manages the asset.
-The value of the asset will be the appraised value at the time of the donation.
-Advancement Services will need to be contacted if any donated items are received.
-An asset tag will then be placed on the item, and will be added to the University’s asset records in Banner.
+If an asset is donated, a Fixed Asset Status Change Form should be completed using the action code “A”.
+The form also requires a description of the item, location, and the department that manages the asset.
+The asset will be recorded at appraised value at the time of the donation.
+Advancement Services will need be notified, an asset tag will be affixed, and the item will be added to the University’s asset records in Banner.

-When assets are junked, lost or stolen, they should be reported to the Finance Office using the Fixed Asset Status Change Form.
-The action code of “D” should be entered.
+When assets are taken out of service, lost, or stolen, they should be reported to the Controller’s Office using the Fixed Asset Status Change Form.
+The action code of “D” (disposed) should be entered.
 If the asset tag number is known, it should be entered on the form; otherwise a description of the asset should be provided.
 An explanation of the disposal should be provided, and the form should be signed by the Budget Director for that area.
 Vice President’s signature is also required.